Skip to content

 24. Bustard

 Bustards are large, terrestrial birds that inhabit dry grassland areas and the steppes of the Old World.
-They range from 40-150 cm in length and belong to the family Otididae.
+They are 40-150 cm long and belong to the family Otididae.

-Bustards have an omnivorous diet consisting of leaves, buds, seeds, fruit as well as small vertebrates and invertebrates.
+Bustards have an omnivorous diet consisting of leaves, buds, seeds, and fruit, as well as small vertebrates and invertebrates.

-These birds usually live a solitary life but can be seen gathering around water sources or food during certain times of year such as mating season.
+These birds usually live a solitary life but can be seen gathering around water sources or food during certain times of the year, such as mating season.

-Due to their large size they are vulnerable to predation by foxes or other animals which is why they tend to remain alert at all times.
+Due to their large size, they are vulnerable to predation by foxes or other animals, so they always remain alert.

-When in open spaces while relying on camouflage for protection against predators when out in tall vegetation coverings.
+When in open spaces, rely on camouflage for protection against predators when out in tall vegetation coverings.

 Scientific classification: